 Note: some of the links on this page are affiliate links, which means that if you follow them and make a purchase, I’ll receive a commission.
-It will not cost you any more, but would help me a lot to keep producing content like this article, and our upcoming podcast.
-Thanks!
+It will not cost you any more, but would help me a lot to keep producing content like this article, YouTube tutorials, etc. Thanks!

 Maybe it’s my IT consulting / data operations engineer background, but I’m pretty picky about doing tech things the right way.
 Except, of course, when I cheat a bit on my own personal projects and experimentation.

 You see, I got into website hosting in a bit of a round-about way.
 This, combined with my background, has given me some good insight on the topic, and heavily influenced our choice to use WP Engine for our own sites, as well as those of our clients.

 I’ve been into website design and web-related technology since the Web began.
 But, I was typically working on a website for some other company, or on hosting that wasn’t my own to control/decide.
 I just worked with what was presented to me or available.

 In the mid-90s, I used and managed a Microsoft’s ISS server.
 I doubt it was the best, but websites were simple back then – just some static text files and a few tiny images; maybe a server-side script.

 A decade later, a friend introduced me to this new platform called WordPress.
 I initially started with a blog, but quickly realized this would become the platform for entire websites.
 It just had too many advantages over trying to build and update static pages.

 But, along with this power, came new and complex challenges.
 Suddenly, it wasn’t just a matter of directory/file security, but vulnerabilities in WordPress core and plugin/theme code.
 Threats to basic web serving started to escalate as well, as hackers with more computing power started new magnitude-type attacks like DDoS and brute-force methods.